 When Amazon Web Services (AWS) was first launched in 2006, no one could have anticipated that it would become the leading cloud service provider in the world.
 Countless enterprises use legacy networks with decentralized cloud services.
 In a cloud computing environment, it’s more important than ever that companies have Amazon Web Services monitoring tools to monitor performance.

-Here is a list of the seven best Amazon web services monitoring tools:
+Here is a list of the eight best Amazon web services monitoring tools:

 - SolarWinds Server & Application Monitor (FREE TRIAL) Server and application monitoring solution with autodiscovery for EC2 instances and EBS volumes.
 It includes a dashboard, out-of-the-box templates, and a configurable alerts system.